project-oak/oak/docs/programming-oak.md

   --permissions=./examples/permissions/permissions.toml
 ```

-Providing a permissions file via the `permissions` flag is only needed for
+Providing a permissions file via the `permissions` flag is only needed for the
-Logless server releases.
+Base (log-less) server releases.

 The Oak Loader will launch an [Oak Runtime](concepts.md#oak-runtime), and this
 Runtime will check the provided Wasm module(s) and application configuration.